 Remember: Security isn’t just about preventing attacks, it’s about protecting your users' trust.
 And sometimes, that starts with a simple annotation.

-Happy (and secure) coding!
+Happy (and secure) coding.

 References and Further Reading#